vircadia/vircadia-docs-sphinx/docs/source/script/js-tips.md

 MyAvatar.collisionsEnabledChanged.connect(collisionChanged);
 ```

-Each signal usually gets passed in arguments, and you can refer to the documentation to see what a signal will provide you, such as the enabled property passed into collision changed.
+Each signal usually gets passed in arguments, and you can refer to the [API documentation](https://apidocs.highfidelity.com/MyAvatar.html) to see what a signal will provide you, such as the enabled property passed into collision changed.

 It's good practice to disconnect from signals, but you can only do that if you name your function.